| What is heart disease? Heart disease is a term used to refer to diseases of the heart and blood

 the others.)
 All polyunsaturated fats, including the omega-3s, are

+increasingly recognized as important to human health.
 Scientists made one of the first associations between omega-3s and human

 health while studying the Inuit (Eskimo) people of Greenland in the 1970s.